Guide: Remasters vs. Remixes

 When I worked in a record store in high school, hearing about a newly remastered version of an album was exciting!
 I had no idea what it meant, but the fact that it was something "new" and also something I was already familiar with tickled a part of my lizard brain in just the right way.
 I had to hear it!
 But what was I actually listening to?

-We'll define some terms first, and then I'll have several example tracks you can listen to at the end.
+We'll define some terms first.
+Then I'll have several example tracks you can listen to at the end.

 If we want to know the difference between a remaster and a remix, first, we need to understand mastering and mixing.
 Let's talk about how modern music is made.
 (For our purposes, modern means the last fifty years or so.)
 There are typically these steps.